The international governing body for volleyball is Federation Internationale de Volleyball (FIVB) who provide the rules for the sport.

 The surface consists of levelled sand, flat and uniform of possible, free of rocks, shells and anything else which represent risk of injuries to players.

-The boundary is marked by two side lines and two endlines.
+All lines are 5cm wide and coloured to contrast with the colour of the sand.The boundary is marked by two side lines and two endlines.
 There is no centre line.
 Court lines are made of ribbons of a resistant material and any exposed anchors of a flexible material.

 There is a service zone and free zone surrounding the court.
 The service zone is an area 8m wide behind the end line which extends to the edge of the 3m wide free zone.